borgbase/docs.borgbase.com/faq/index.md

 ## Why is my backup process so slow?

+All our servers are connected with 1Gbit connections at a minimum and located in professional data centers.
+We rarely get reports of slow backup speeds.
+If you do encounter slower-than-expected backups or slow upload speeds, you can follow the steps below to find the bottleneck.

 First it helps to understand the steps `borg` follows when creating an initial or new backup:

 1. First it will do some housekeeping, like getting the index from the repo repo, if there is no local copy.